VincentVanlaer/StORM/docs/content/walkthrough.md

 This is the StORM command line interface and this is where you will enter commands to let StORM do the oscillation calculations.
 If you want to know what all the available commands are, type in `help` and press enter.
+If at any point you want to stop storm, press `Ctrl-D` on an empty line, just like you would do for a normal terminal.
 We will cover most of the commands you see in your terminal in this walkthrough.
 For an online overview of all of these commands, see the [CLI reference](../reference).